fenago/linux-administration/md/Lab_1.md

 ```

 Don\'t worry if you can\'t understand everything you see in the output,
-as I will explain everything in detail in the following chapters.
+as I will explain everything in detail in the following labs.
 The
-whole idea of this chapter is to get your feet wet; we will dive deep
+whole idea of this lab is to get your feet wet; we will dive deep
 later with the sharks!

 The [echo] command is another very useful command; it allows you